Rohith1807/Restaurant-Sales-Dashboard/README.md

 - Use Power BI visuals (bar charts, slicers, KPIs) to create the dashboard.

 # 📝Data Preparation
-The data used in this dashboard was generated using `Mockaroo`, a random data generator.
+The data used in this dashboard was generated using `Mockaroo`.
 The raw data was then cleaned and processed using Python to ensure consistency and accuracy.

 **Steps Performed During Data Cleaning:**
 - **Merging Data**: Combined `sales`, `menu`, and `customers` tables into a single dataset.